 Legend has it that every student in the first year tends to put on around 15 pounds.
 Obviously, this is a fate that everyone wants to avoid, which is why being clever with your diet and fitness is so important.

 A lack of sleep, exercise and nutritious diet, as well as a surplus of alcohol, will take a toll on your body quickly.
 Balance out your nights of boozing by hitting the gym and eating a salad every now and again.
-Even just walking to lectures rather than taking the bus can help.
+Even just walking to lectures from your student accommodation rather than taking the bus can help.
 You don’t want to be looking back on your graduating photos with regret, trust us.

 What have you learnt so far in your first year of university?
 Let us know your insights in the comments!